top of page

 wbui_cw_logo.JPG

-Channel 23 would leave the ownership of PAX and would become part of the group of stations under the ACME Communications Corporation.
-ACME was co-founded by former FOX Television Network executive Jamie Kellner.
+Channel 23 would leave the ownership of PAX and become part of the group of stations under the ACME Communications Corporation.
+Former FOX Television Network executive Jamie Kellner co-founded ACME.
 Kellner would become the CEO of the new WB Television Network.
-Acme TV Licensees of Illinois purchased WPAX on June 14, 1999, for $13.3-million.
-At the time of the Acme ownership, Channel 23 was broadcasting at a power of 1,951 kW with a tower/antenna at 1,289-feet near Argenta-Oreana, Illinois.
-This indicated that the transmitter/tower location was changed during the PAX TV from the original tower location to another location just south of the tower/antenna location of WAND, Channel 17.
+Acme TV Licensees of Illinois purchased WPAX on June 14, 1999, for 13.3 million.
+At the time of the Acme ownership, Channel 23 was broadcasting at a power of 1,951 kW with a tower/antenna at 1,289 feet near Argenta-Oreana, Illinois.
+This indicated that the transmitter/tower location was changed during the PAX TV from the original tower location to another area just south of the tower/antenna location of WAND, Channel 17.

 With the ownership change to ACME, the call letters would change again, this time to WBUI to reflect the affiliation to the new WB Network and central Illinois being the home of the University of Illinois.

-In October of 2007 WBUI, Channel 23 would change owners once again with the purchase of the station by GOCOM Media of Illinois, LLC.
+In October of 2007, WBUI, Channel 23, would change owners once again with the purchase of the station by GOCOM Media of Illinois, LLC.
 GOCOM would operate the station with the addition of local news provided by WICS and WICD at 9 pm on weeknights.
-On December 31, 2012, Sinclair Broadcast Group would purchase the non-license assets of GOCOM's three stations including WRSP, WCCU, and WBUI.
+On December 31, 2012, Sinclair Broadcast Group purchased the non-license assets of GOCOM's three stations, including WRSP, WCCU, and WBUI.
 This would take the operation of the stations away from GOCOM, the license owners, and put it in the control of Sinclair Broadcast Group and WICS, Channel 20 in Springfield.

 Sources/Contributors: